Important Information

 Day 1

-Flight to Bhadrapur and drive to Taplejung.
-7-8 hours.
+Flight from Kathmandu to Bhadrapur (Flight) and Drive to Ilam

 Early morning, we will have our breakfast at the hotel in Kathmandu and then we will forward to the airport and catch the flight over Bhadrapur which will takes 45 minutes to reach.
-After getting off the flight we will drive to Taplejung.
+After getting off the flight we will drive to Ilam.
+The drive from Bhadrapur to Ilam typically takes around 3 hours, covering a distance of approximately 75 km.
+Evening explore tea fields.

 Overnight at the hotel.